Non-diagonal anisotropic quantum Hall states: Theory of the symmetric edge

 Only the contribution in the neutral sector is considered here, as the charge sector has been taken into account already.

 More generally, one should consider all possible $ne$-tunneling processes, for $ 1\leq n < p$.
 The effective Hamiltonian in the neutral sector thus takes the following form,

-Without loss of generality one may assume $J_n = J_{p-n}$, so the model has $\lfloor p/2 \rfloor$ parameters.
-The spin-spin coupling and the transverse-field coupling have the same strength due to the translation symmetry which interchanges even and odd links.
-Notice that the translation symmetry in the bulk implies the Kramers-Wannier self-duality at the edge.
-Indeed, we can introduce the dual clock variables through the Kramers-Wannier transformation,
+Importantly, the spin-spin coupling and the transverse-field coupling have the same strength due to the translation symmetry which interchanges even and odd links.
+As we have argued with a physical picture, translation in the bulk (by a single wire) actually associates to the order-disorder duality at the edge.
+Indeed, we can introduce the dual clock variables as follows,